AckerlyXu/heima/articles/monitoring-and-diagnostics/insights-how-to-scale.md

 You can scale in the portal, and you can also use the [REST API](https://msdn.microsoft.com/zh-cn/library/azure/dn931953.aspx) or [.NET SDK](https://www.nuget.org/packages/Microsoft.Azure.Insights/) to adjust scale manually or automatically.

+> [!NOTE]
-> [AZURE.NOTE] This article describes how to create an autoscale setting in the portal at [http://portal.azure.cn](http://portal.azure.cn).
+> This article describes how to create an autoscale setting in the portal at [http://portal.azure.cn](http://portal.azure.cn).
 Autoscale settings created in this portal cannot be edited it the classic portal ([http://manage.windowsazure.cn](http://manage.windowsazure.cn)).

 ## Scaling manually